Josh Jung Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in the league.
+- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.

-- The Yankees' 3.31 team ERA ranks third across all MLB pitching staffs.
+- The Yankees' 3.39 team ERA ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to allow 25 home runs (one per game), the ninth-fewest in the league.
+- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (26 total, one per game).

-- Schmidt (0-2 with a 6.30 ERA and 24 strikeouts in 20 2/3 innings pitched) makes the start for the Yankees, his sixth of the season.
+- Brito makes the start for the Yankees, his sixth of the season.
+He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- The righty's most recent time out was on Sunday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering no earned runs while giving up three hits.
+- In his most recent time out on Monday against the Minnesota Twins, the righty tossed 2 2/3 innings, allowing three earned runs while surrendering three hits.

-- In five games this season, the 27-year-old has a 6.30 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .298 to opposing batters.
+- In five games this season, the 25-year-old has a 6.11 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.